ibm-cloud-docs/Cloudant/couchdb/install-couchdb.md

 ### Helm Chart

-An Apache CouchDB helm chart along with documentation is available on [Helm Hub](https://hub.helm.sh/charts/couchdb/couchdb){: new_window}{: external}.
+An Apache CouchDB Helm chart along with documentation is available on [Helm Hub](https://hub.helm.sh/charts/couchdb/couchdb){: new_window}{: external}.